Rifle Cartridge Wars: The 270Winchester – A closer ballistic comparison

 Holding Off Windage with your 308Winchester

 What does holding off look like in real world scenario?
 While on the range I managed to take this shot.
 We were not going to shoot the sheep, it’s just to show you what it looks like.
 The more you hold off, the large the chance for a miss.
 Here we are holding 6MOA LEFT WIND meaning we are shooting the bullet into the wind so that it would then blow it back on target.
+Do you want to learn how to develop a perfect load in under 50 rounds?

 How do Faster cartridges like the 270Win and 7 rem Mag help us?